 Combining simple forms, natural materials, and contemporary patterns brings the Mid-Century Modern style to life.
 There is a focus on function with no fussy distractions.
 Embracing bold geometric shapes that make it stand out, it is best displayed in rooms with minimal decoration and natural elements.

-Our Amish Malaya Mid Century Modern End Table shows off some of the bold shapes that define Mid-Century Modern.
+Our Amish Marilyn Mid Century Modern End Table shows off some of the bold shapes that define Mid-Century Modern.

 Mission: Made for Every Day